kksudo/startups-cicd-pipeline/.github/PULL_REQUEST_TEMPLATE.md

 # Pull Request Template

-Thank you for your contribution to the `startups-ci-cd-pipeline`!
+Thank you for your contribution to the `startups-cicd-pipeline`!
 Before submitting your PR, please make sure you have completed the following checklist:

 ## Checklist